• Skip to primary navigation

 Ingredients & Substitutions

-• Fennel - the star of the show and let's face it you wouldn't be here if you weren't looking for a fennel salad recipe!
+• Fennel - crunchy fennel is the star of the show, and let’s face it; you wouldn’t be here if you weren’t looking for a fennel salad recipe!
+However, you can swap with fresh celery or finely julienned kohlrabi, but just add a few fennel seeds so you don't lose out on the delicious aniseed flavour.

-• Wholegrain Vinaigrette - such a wonderfully bright and tangy dressing, easy to make and it truly is sensational here so I don't recommend replacing it with anything else.
+• Wholegrain Vinaigrette - such a wonderfully bright and tangy dressing, easy to make, and it truly is sensational here; as an alternative, you could try our citrus vinaigrette instead.

 Labelled ingredients needed to make fennel and orange salad.

-Wash your rocket/arugula and remove any damaged or wilted leaves, either pat dry or spin in a salad spinner to remove excess water.
+Wash your rocket/arugula and remove any damaged or wilted leaves; either pat dry or spin dry in a salad spinner to remove the excess water.

 Wash the fennel, cut off the base, hard fennel core and any damaged parts.
 Shred finely, either using a mandoline/v-slicer or with a sharp knife.

-Wash your oranges, peel, remove the pith, and dice into medium pieces.
-Remove as many seeds as possible but there is no need to stress about it.
+Wash your oranges, peel, remove the membranes and pith, and dice into medium pieces.
+Remove as many seeds as possible, but there is no need to stress about it.

-Drain your fennel and pat dry then place all your salad ingredients in a large mixing bowl, pour over your vinaigrette, season with salt and pepper.
+Drain your fennel and pat dry, then place your thinly sliced fennel, and remaining salad ingredients in a large mixing bowl, pour over your vinaigrette, and season with salt and pepper to taste.

 Toss until everything is well coated with the dressing, taste and adjust seasonings according to your taste.

-Pair this delicious fennel orange salad with store-bought chicken, grilled pork or prawns, any pasta or it is just great with pork fennel sausages for a quick weeknight meal.
+Pair this delicious fennel orange salad with store-bought chicken, grilled pork chops or prawns, or any pasta, or it is just great with pork fennel sausages for a quick weeknight meal.
 Try it with...

 • Pasta Amatriciana